peng-yunlong/peng-yunlong.github.io/_pages/about.md

 **I am on the 2022-2023 academic job market!**

 ### Research Interest
-My research interest lies under the umbrella of socially responsible and sustainable operations.
-In particular, my dissertation focuses on how to address the problem of waste generated at the retailer and consumer levels, including packaging waste and food waste.
-Specifically, I have a special interest in the impact of consumer behavior on responsible business practices and the resulting environmental and social impact.
+ I am broadly interested in socially responsible and sustainable operations with a particular focus on consumer behavior.
+Specifically, my existing and ongoing research spans two areas: 1) disposable packaging waste and food waste, and 2) consumer protection in the presence of digital technology.
+A common theme of my research is to develop analytical models to study the new challenges and trade-offs with the consideration of specific consumer behavior.
 * Social responsibility in operations management
 * Sustainable Operations
 * Marketing-Operations Interface